 Atlanta Technical College celebrated its 20th year of exchanging students, faculty, and internship experiences with Felix-Fechenbach Berufskolleg by welcoming a delegation from Detmold, Germany, this week.

-Traveling to Atlanta again is the founder of the exchange, Norbert Fuhrmann.
+Travelling to Atlanta again is the founder of the exchange, Norbert Fuhrmann.
 “The exchange continues because of how we planned it,” he said.
 “We started small, it grew, and it continues.”

 Atlanta Tech held a luncheon today to officially greet the German guests.
 “It is an honor to be a part of the longest exchange of its kind,” said Dr. Victoria Seals, Atlanta Technical College president.
 “Each of you is part of this enduring legacy.
 In 2017 Atlanta Tech is celebrating our golden anniversary.
 We are 50 years strong, and our growth is due in part to this partnership.”